 The blogs so far are listed below (latest at the top), just click on the picture to view them.
 At the bottom of this page are a few notes to explain a little about their background.

-All these blogs were written whilst we were on holiday, more often than not in the early evening before we have dinner.
-The routine is we copy all the days photographs from our cameras onto a PC as a precaution against losing them and also so we can see them on a bigger screen.
-I then write up my diary so we can remember what we have done once we are back home as well as recording any interesting items before they are forgotten.
+All these blogs were written whilst we were on holiday, more often than not in the early evening before dinner.
+The routine is we copy all the days photographs from our cameras onto a PC as a precaution against losing them and so we can see them on a bigger screen.
+I then write up my diary to remind us what we have done once we are back home as well as recording any interesting items before they are forgotten.
 This is particularly important on the longer 4,5 or 6 week holidays.
 Once that is complete I write the blog which is normally a summary of the above hopefully in a light humoured way.

 The first blog I did was in 2013 when we visited Tanzania and it was on a platform called blog.com.
 The snag was we had to have internet connection whilst writing it.
 As our next big holiday included long periods on the Trans Siberian train I moved to an application called Travelpod which could be run on a PC or iPad and then uploaded to the web.

-So since January 2019 I have written all our blogs on my own PC using a simple web editing package and as a precaution I have slowly been recreating the old blogs in this new format.
-I just cut and paste the text from Travelark into the new pages and add the photographs, if I spot an absolute howler in the spelling or grammar I have corrected it otherwise they are just the same ramblings which I wrote at the time.
+So since January 2019 I have written all our blogs on my own PC using a simple web editing package and as a precaution I also recreated all the old blogs in this new format.
+I just cut and paste the text from Travelark into the new pages and add the photographs, if I spoted an absolute howler in the spelling or grammar I corrected it otherwise they are just the same ramblings.
 They are not intended to be literary masterpieces, just a record of what I thought at the time.
 I managed to recreate the Tanzania blog from my diary although I lost quite a few of the observations and jokes that were in the original blog.

 I still can’t understand why Tripadvisor would buy a blog site just to close it down, it seems perverse.